indragiek/INPopoverController/README.md

 ![INPopoverController](https://raw.github.com/indragiek/INPopoverController/master/screenshot.png)

-Features:
+**Features:**

-- Customizable color, border color, and border width (arrow width/height and popover corner radius are also customizable by editing the INPopoverControllerDefines.h file)
+- Customizable color, border color, border width, arrow size, and corner radius.
-- Autocalculates the best arrow direction depending on screen space and popover position
+- Automatically calculates the best arrow direction depending on screen space and popover position
-- Displays content from a regular NSViewController (can be loaded from a NIB)
+- Displays content from a regular `NSViewController` (can be loaded from a NIB)
 - Animation for when the popover appears/disappears and when the content size is changed
 - Popover can anchor to a view
 - Customizable popover behaviour (close when key status is lost, when application resigns active)